Azure/eno/docs/reconciliation.md

 #### Deletion Order

 By default, resources are deleted without regard to their readiness groups.
-To enable ordered deletion, use this annotation:
+To enable ordered deletion, use this annotation on Compositions or individual resources:

 ```yaml
 metadata: